 Hospital transport can only be provided if needed for medical reasons.
 This is not organised by the Imaging Department.
 If you are a Cambridgeshire or Peterborough resident and require transport please telephone the East of England Ambulance Service NHS Trust (opens in a new tab) on 0345 603 8117 to arrange transport.
 Please ensure a return journey is booked.
 Anyone outside of this area will need to contact your referring doctor or GP.

-For patient resources, please see the CUH patient information A-Z.
+For further patient resources, please see the CUH patient information A-Z.

 Saffron Walden appointments